British Comic Art Convention: Legacy

-The following year saw Comicana 82, held in late September at London's Regent Crest Hotel.
+The following year saw Comicana 82, held on 25 and 26 September at London's Regent Crest Hotel.
 Produced by Rob Barrow's Fantasy Domain and Comic Showcase, the special guest was Frank Miller.
 The next British comics convention to be staged with any regularity was the United Kingdom Comic Art Convention (UKCAC), which was held annually from 1985 to 1998.